stormasm/spanish/verbs/teachme/sentir.md

 - Do you feel something in your eye?
 - ¿Dónde siente el dolor?
 - Where do you feel the pain?

 ---

+- No se debe tratar a los animales como si no sintieran dolor.
+- Animals should not be treated as if they didn't feel any pain.

+---